 Visible light is only one way to observe, though, and many other kinds of radiation have been used to observe the skies.
 Observations have been made using radio waves, microwaves, gamma rays, infrared light, ultraviolet light, and even neutrinos, x-rays, and gravitational waves emitted and reflected by astronomical objects.
-Very elaborate systems have been built to detect cosmic rays, too.
+Scientists have built very elaborate systems to detect cosmic rays, too.

-All of these observational systems are called telescopes because all of them allow scientists (and amateurs) to "see far" in different ways.
+All of these observational systems are called telescopes because each of them allows scientists (and amateurs) to "see far" in different ways.
 "Seeing far" is what any telescope does, no matter what kind of radiation it is sensitive to.
-So, it is fair to call the entire ERGO Energetic Ray Global Observatory a telescope.
-ERGO will form a telescope with sensitive detectors in classrooms spread all over the planet.
+So, it is fair to call the entire ERGO Energetic Ray Global Observatory a "telescope."
+ERGO will be formed by sensitive detectors placed in classrooms spread all over the planet.
 When all the data are assembled and coordinated, a kind of real-time image of the cosmic-ray sky will result.
-As Earth revolves and orbits the sun, portions of this telescope will point at every point in the sky.
+As Earth revolves and orbits the sun, the telescope will scan every direction in the sky.
 Such an imaging system has never been done on such a farranging scale.